skissane/pdos/s370/readme2.txt

 expecting to see ASCII.
 Hercules/380 is able to convert the EBCDIC ANSI (1057) into ASCII ANSI (1052) for use with a normal ASCII ANSI telnet connection.

+Note that on a CZAM machine the registers may be available at location x'1280' for 8 bytes - hasn't been tested.

+Also note that the startup code for all MVS programs probably needs to clean all registers using LA - currently there may be a reliance on the high 32 bits already being 0 - which is normally the case, but not guaranteed, and at least one person has an exit on their site to force junk into the high 32 bits.